Download a FREE E-Book with 20 Easy Weeknight Dinners

 Why You’ll Love this Recipe

 • Perfect mix of sweet and salty – This peanut butter brownie recipe blends sweet and salty flavors to make a perfectly balanced dessert.
-I make sure to use salted peanut butter to really enhance the salty flavor.
+I like to use salted peanut butter to really enhance the salty flavor.

 • Crispy crackled top with a fudgy middle – All of the best brownie recipes have a crispy crackly top with a soft middle.
-This one is no exception.
+This decadent brownie has a crackly top and is made without any flour.
 I also added peanut butter swirls to the crackled top.

 • Customizable – If you don’t like peanut butter or you are allergic, use this peanut butter brownie recipe as a guide for any kind of nut butter.
 I love to make this recipe with creamy salted cashew butter.